Sound Recordist Teams

 South African sound recordists capture location audio for documentary, factual and lean-crew productions, from Cape Town interviews to the open bushveld and the Karoo.

 Here is how this works in practice.
-We place sound recordists who capture clean, trusted location audio, specific on documentary, factual, corporate and lean-crew productions where one skilled operator carries the sound department.
-Our network is centred on Cape Town and Johannesburg, where a deep, top-tier sound community serves global productions and the country's busy commercial and factual sectors.
+We place sound recordists who capture clean, trusted location audio, specific on documentary, factual, corporate and lean-crew shoots where one skilled operator carries the sound department.
+Our network is centred on Cape Town and Johannesburg, where a deep, top-tier sound community serves global shoots and the country's busy commercial and factual sectors.
 The sound recordists we supply run portable recorders and compact mixers, deploy boom and radio microphones, capture interviews, actuality and wild tracks, and deliver well-labelled, timecode-synced files to post.

 Here is the short of it.
 We match each recordist to your project's format and footprint, whether that means a single-camera interview shoot in Cape Town or a self-contained documentary unit deep in the bushveld, and they work flexibly alongside the director, camera ops and producer.
-Because English is the working language of the South African industry, sound recordists communicate clearly with visiting crews, and the favourable South African rand exchange rate keeps an skilled recordist highly cost-competitive for global documentary and factual productions.
+Because English is the working language of the South African industry, sound recordists communicate clearly with visiting crews, and the favourable South African rand exchange rate keeps a skilled recordist highly cost-competitive for global documentary and factual shoots.

 Here is the breakdown.
 South Africa rewards a sound recordist with both rich material and demanding conditions.
 The country's Rainbow Nation identity, with twelve official languages including Zulu, Xhosa, Afrikaans and English, means recordists frequently capture interviews and actuality across several languages.
 Location work spans the wind of the Cape Peninsula, the deep quiet of the Karoo, the layered ambience of the Kruger bushveld and the busy soundscapes of Johannesburg and Soweto, each calling for different technique and microphone choices.
 Documentary subjects abound, from the heritage of Robben Island and the Cradle of Humankind to wildlife in the national parks.